go-gitea/gitea/docs/content/doc/usage/backup-and-restore.en-us.md

 With Gitea running, and from the directory Gitea's binary is located, execute: `./gitea admin regenerate hooks`

 This ensures that application and configuration file paths in repository git-hooks are consistent and applicable to the current installation.
-If these paths are not updated, repository `push` actions may fail.
+If these paths are not updated, repository `push` actions will fail.